buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: Permanent

 You attempt to turn a creature within range that you can see to stone.
-If the target's body is made of flesh, the creature becomes Slowed 1/6r and must make a Fortitude Saving Throw.
+If the target' \*\*s body is made of flesh, the creature becomes Slowed 1/6r and must make a Fortitude Saving Throw.
 If it fails the Saving Throw, it becomes Slowed 1/10 minutes instead, and its flesh begins to harden.
 The creature that fails the initial Saving Throw must make another Fortitude Saving Throw the next round.
 If it succeeds on this Saving Throw, there are no further effects.
 If it fails this new Saving Throw, it is transformed into stone and remains petrified for the duration.

 If it succeeds on the first Saving Throw, the creature suffers no further effects.

 If the creature is physically damaged while petrified, it suffers from similar deformities to the damage done to the stone, if it returns to its original state.

-The *Stone to Flesh* spell restores a creature to flesh provided it hasn't been transformed for more than a year.
+The *Stone to Flesh* spell restores a creature to flesh provided it hasn' \*\*t been transformed for more than a year.
 The Dispel Magic spell is not able to cancel its effects.

 ### Floating Disk